OpenConext/OpenConext-user-lifecycle/README.md

 ## Deprovisioning users
 Deprovisioning users can be done on a user basis, providing the user collab person id.
 Or automatically after a period of inactiviy.
 This period can be configured in the `parameters.yml`.
-Both options use the `bin/console user-lifecycle:deprovision` console command.
+Both options use the `userlifecyle user-lifecycle:deprovision` console command.

 ### Single user
-The `bin/console user-lifecycle:deprovision` takes an user argument and several other options.
+The `userlifecyle user-lifecycle:deprovision` takes an user argument and several other options.

 The `user` argument should be the one and only argument of the command.